 Right now, this is offered on the following routes:

-If you can find award availability, you can transfer your points to Etihad Guest at a 1:1 ratio from Amex, Capital One, or Citi.
+If you can find award availability, you can transfer your points or miles to Etihad Guest from Amex, Capital One, Citi, or Marriott Bonvoy.
 Etihad Guest charges 32,500 points for a one-way flight, which translates to a round-trip cost of 65,000 miles.
 Taxes and fees will generally be around $10 one-way.

-If you have Chase points, you can transfer them to British Airways Executive Club at a 1:1 ratio.
+If you have Chase points, you can transfer them to British Airways Executive Club.
 British Airways charges slightly more for this flight, around 51,500 Avios one-way.

-10. Fly Air France Business Class From the U.S. to Europe Round-trip From 106,000 Points
+10. Fly Air France Business Class From the U.S. to Europe Round-Trip From 106,000 Miles

 Air France’s chic Boeing 777-300 business class product.
 Image Credit: Air France